TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-recurrences-recurrencepattern.md

     ![note](note.jpg)

 Minutely and Hourly Frequency can be set only with code ( not from the EditAppointmentDialog).
-In order to display these options, you should [customize the EditAppointmentDialogStyle](85B3264C-F847-4860-95E8-45BD51423977) and add them in the template manually.
+In order to display these options, you should [Custom Dialogs]({{slug:custom-dialogs}}) and add them in the template manually.

 # MinutesOfHourMinutesOfHour